denham-ed/sleuth/README.md

 ### Game Player

-As a user I want to experience an enjoyable, easy-to-learn game featuring favourite characters from the world of crime fiction.
+As a user, I want to experience an enjoyable, easy-to-learn game featuring favourite characters from the world of crime fiction.
 The game should be challenging enough to be enjoyable but simple to learn.
-Any prompts from the game should be clear and unabiguos but also add to the 'world of the game' in tone.
+Any prompts from the game should be clear and unambiguous but also add to the 'world of the game' in tone.

 ## Rules of the Game

 1. Select a difficulty mode to start
-2. When prompted, select an attribute for your detecive
+2. When prompted, select an attribute for your detective
     - If you have the highest number, you win your opponent's card and get to select an attribute for the next card.
 Both cards are placed at the bottom of your deck
     - If you have a lower number, your opponent wins your card and keeps their own.
 They then get to choose the next attribute
     - If there is a draw, the cards are placed in a separate pile and the player who selected the attribute chooses again for the next hand.
 The winner of the subsequent hands wins all the cards in the draw pile.